yorek/azure-sql-db-samples/samples/02-resilient-connections/dotnet/advanced/README.md

 # Advanced Connection Resiliency Sample

-This sample shows how to properly implement a resilient connection by trapping transient errors and retrying the executiion.
+This sample shows how to properly implement a resilient connection by trapping transient errors and retrying the execution.

 The sample will create three threads each one running a loop simulating a different use case: